 A student will receive a failing grade for any assignment in which plagiarism occurs.
 In order to ensure adherence to this policy and to resolve questions of authorship, the Academy reserves the right to electronically screen papers and other submitted work for authenticity.

 If ever in doubt, students should speak with their teachers and document their sources.

 Resubmission of Work

 When a student submits work to a teacher in a course, the teacher expects that the work has been completed and submitted only in that course.
 Using the same assignment for credit twice is a shortcut that provides an unfair advantage.
-A student is credited for completing a course only when he or she has met in good faith all the requirements of/for that course specifically.
+Students are credited for completing a course only when they have met in good faith all the requirements of/for that course specifically.

 Download a copy of the full Plagiarism Statement.

 All students must complete the Plagiarism Statement Agreement by Sunday, October 4, 2015 at 10pm.